Requirements for the Major in Chemistry

 Courses for the Chemistry Major must be taken for letter grade.

 Chemistry courses from the other Claremont Colleges may be selected for chemistry electives.
-Students may substitute one appropriate biology, geology, mathematics or physics course for one of the two chemistry elective course credits.
+Students may substitute one appropriate biology, geology, mathematics, computer science or physics course for one of the two chemistry elective course credits.
 Students wishing to make elective substitutions should consult with their academic advisors or the chair of the department.
-A final requirement is that junior and senior chemistry majors are expected to attend the departmental seminars and senior thesis presentations.
+Attendance at the departmental seminars and senior thesis presentations is expected of junior and senior majors.

-The Chemistry Department participates in the interdepartmental programs of Molecular Biology and Environmental Analysis; in addition, it also participates in a Chemistry/Public Policy Analysis Major via the chemistry track in this major.
+The Chemistry Department participates in the interdepartmental program of Molecular Biology, the intercollegiate program of Environmental Analysis, and in a Chemistry/Public Policy Analysis Major via the chemistry track in this major.

-Pre-Professional Program in Chemistry and Biochemistry.
+Pre-Professional Program in Chemistry.
 Students planning to pursue advanced studies in graduate school should, in consultation with their advisors, choose additional courses that will strengthen their preparation in the area of interest.
 This curriculum has been approved by the American Chemical Society Committee for Professional Training of Chemists.
-Students who wish to receive certification from the American Chemical Society should include CHEM 115 PO , CHEM 158A PO , CHEM 158B PO , CHEM 162 PO , CHEM 128 JS and CHEM 130L JS or CHEM 104 HM with laboratory in their course of study.
+Students who wish to receive certification from the American Chemical Society should include CHEM 115 PO , CHEM 147 PO and CHEM 161 PO in their course of study.